What is included in the price of the cruise?

 Does FamilyLife recommend Travel/Cancellation Insurance?

 FamilyLife strongly recommends the purchase of travel insurance to protect your vacation.
 We offer coverage through TravelSafe Protect-A-Group Insurance coverage.
 The Comprehensive Plus Plan covers 75% for CANCELLATION FOR ANY REASON.
 If you would cancel your trip because of concerns from a Travel Advisory given by CDC, WHO, or State Dept. etc., the Comprehensive Plus plan will cover those reasons (subject to the rules of the policy).
-You can download the details of the or the Comprehensive Plus Plan 915P, or call our Reservation Team at 855-208-8822 for more details.
+You can download the details of the Comprehensive Plus Plan 915P, or call our Reservation Team at 855-208-8822 for more details.
 Learn more on the Love Like You Mean It Terms and Conditions.

 Watch this short "video" for more explanation of why we urge our guests to purchase travel insurance.